How it works

 Session lifecycle

 2. Configure (session.start).
 Send this once as the first message after upgrade.
 The config selects the model, voice, system instructions, tool list, VAD parameters, and optional transcription toggles.
 Opper validates the config against the resolved model’s capabilities and rejects anything unsupported before dialing the upstream.
-Capability validation also runs on every subsequent session.update: unsupported modalities, voice, or reasoning_effort values return an error mid-stream.
+The same validation runs on every later session.update, so unsupported modalities, voice, or reasoning_effort values return an error mid-stream.

 3. Interact.
 Stream audio in (audio.append + audio.commit if not using server VAD), send text turns (text.input), receive audio.delta / text.delta frames, handle tool.call events, return tool.result.